When I first stepped into the world of CNCs, I was overwhelmed by the many software programs used in the process.

 There are dedicated software programs for each of these functions, but there are all-in-one software bundles that do everything as well.

-After carefully considering the ease-of-use, reliability, compatibility, and community support, I have put together a list of some of the best software for your CNC application.
+After carefully considering the ease of use, learning curve, reliability, compatibility, and community support, I have put together a list of some of the best software for your CNC application.

 What's in this review?